Eman Shannan, Aid & Hope gala in Gaza in October 2022. Credit: Ein Media

 The Gaza Israel conflict is a catastrophic humanitarian crisis.
 Gaza’s two million people are under siege, with little to no food, water, fuel or electricity.
 Oxfam is campaigning for an immediate and lasting ceasefire, and preparing to help the people of Gaza as soon as it’s safe.

-You can support people in Gaza and Israel by signing the petition calling for a lasting ceasefire and donating today.
+You can support people in Gaza and Israel by signing the petition calling for a lasting ceasefire and making a donation to Gaza today.